-Seven tweetable facts about beavers
+10 fascinating facts about beavers

-The dams that beavers build can in turn create and restore wetlands, which protect and filter our drinking water, provide wildlife habitats, store flood waters to reduce property damage and maintain surface water flow during droughts.
+The dams that beavers build create and restore wetlands.
+These ecosystems, in turn, protect and filter our drinking water, provide habitats for wildlife, store flood waters to reduce property damage and maintain surface water flow during droughts.

 Beavers were once endangered throughout much of their range, but have made a remarkable comeback over the last century.
 In Canada, they are found in rivers, creeks and lakes.
 They have even been observed in creeks and rivers within many major cities.